RocketChat/Rocket.Chat.Android/HOW_TO_RUN_TESTS.md

 Note:
 1. Before running UI tests on the emulator device uninstall the existing version of RC app from it.
 2. It is advised to turn off all the animation of device, tests may fail if animations are on.
+To turn the animations off go to developer option in device settings.

 ###  Any organization that forks RC can run tests against their own server